-Also, you’ll be using a cookie press which isn’t nearly as hard as it sounds.
-Your dough should be a little sticky for this cream cheese spritz cookies recipe but that’s part of the fun!
+- Cookie Press: Also, you’ll be using a cookie press which isn’t nearly as hard as it sounds.
 Here’s a little tip…If dough does not extrude from the press, spray dough lightly with nonstick cookie spray.

-Speaking of which, remove cookies from the cookie sheet after 2 minutes or cookies will continue to cook and not remove easily.
-You don’t want them eternally stuck to your pan!
+- Remove cookies from the cookie sheet after 2 minutes or cookies will continue to cook and not remove easily.

 Can You Freeze This?